magento/devdocs/guides/v2.0/cloud/project/bitbucket-integration.md

   - Setup
 ---

-Use the Bitbucket integration to manage your {{site.data.var.ece}} code using a Bitbucket-hosted git repository.
+Use the Bitbucket integration to automatically build and deploy an environment when you push new code to Bitbucket.
 This integration synchronizes your Bitbucket repository with your {{site.data.var.ece}} account.

 <div class="bs-callout bs-callout-info" id="info" markdown="1">
-We strongly recommend using a private Bitbucket repository for your {{site.data.var.ece}} project.
+We _strongly_ recommend using a private Bitbucket repository for your {{site.data.var.ece}} project.
 </div>

-This integration enables you to:

--   Create a new environment when you create a branch or open a pull request on Bitbucket.
--   Rebuild an environment when you push new code to Bitbucket.
--   Delete an environment when you merge a pull request.

 ## Before you begin
 -   You must have a {{site.data.var.ece}} project and you must be an administrator of the project.